Goldman Sachs CEO History

 © History Oasis

-Succeeding the legendary Sidney Weinberg in 1969, Gus Levy brought a trading focus back to Goldman Sachs, establishing the firm's philosophy of being "long-term greedy" to weather short-term losses.
+Succeeding the legendary Sidney Weinberg in 1969, Gus Levy came up with the firm's philosophy of being "long-term greedy" to weather short-term losses.

 JOHN C. WHITEHEAD & JOHN L. WEINBERG